tfha/syntetic_rock_joint_generation_for_ml/Azure_ML_training.md

 #### Setting up a workspace:

 1. Make sure you have a [Microsoft Azure account/subscription](#azure-accountsubscription)
-2. Log into Azure and choose workspaces
+2. Log into Azure ML (http://ml.azure.com) and choose workspaces
-2. Create a new workspace by clicking
+3. Create a new workspace by clicking: https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace?view=azureml-api-2&tabs=azure-portal

 #### Content stored in a workspace: